The Lion, the Trickster, and the Awakening Earth

 Rebuilding from the Ashes

-As the dust settled, Lior the Lion stood amidst the ruins of his once-glorious kingdom.
-His mane, though dimmed, still glowed faintly in the moonlight.
-He realised that true strength wasn’t in being worshipped, but in being authentic, even when no one was watching.
-His roar softened, becoming a voice that invited others to find their own courage, rather than demanding their applause.
+As the dust settled, Lior the Lion stood among the ruins of his once-glorious kingdom.
+His mane, though faded, still faintly gleamed in the moonlight.
+He realised that true strength comes not from being worshipped but from being authentic, even when no one is watching.
+His roar softened into a voice that encouraged others to find their own courage, rather than seeking applause.

 In Aetheris, Aquila reflected on the chaos.
-He understood that wisdom without heart was just as dangerous as passion without direction.
-He began to weave emotion into his intellect, realising that truth and compassion must walk hand in hand.
+He understood that wisdom without compassion can be just as dangerous as passion without guidance.
+He began to incorporate emotion into his intellect, recognising that truth and compassion must go hand in hand.

 By Delahrose Roobie Myer (The Power of Storytelling)